khanhptnk/hanna/README.md

 Authors: [Khanh Nguyen](https://khanhptnk.github.io), [Hal Daumé III](http://users.umiacs.umd.edu/~hal/)

+UPDATE Oct 15, 2019: fix a bug in the validation code that prevented the code from reproducing results in the paper.

 ## What is HANNA?

 HANNA is an interactive photo-realistic simulator that mimics an agent fulfilling object-finding tasks by leveraging natural language-and-vision assistance.